 It’s a word that has a positive connotation to most people.
 Convenience is the ability to do more with your time.
-In an ever-shrinking, constantly-speeding, eternally-stressful world, convenience can be a very powerful tool in a toolbox that often can feel very empty.
+In an ever-shrinking, constantly-speeding, eternally-stressful world, convenience can be a very powerful tool in a toolbox that often feels very empty.

 It is also destroying America’s incredibly dynamic culture.

 Convenience does not urge you to take the time to create something unique.
 Convenience does not encourage you to spend several hours, days, or weeks to learn a new craft.
 Convenience does not inspire exploration, deviation, or experience.
-Convenience pushes us to accomplish more, more, more with what precious little time that we have, and pushes creativity, uniqueness, and craftsmanship to the side.
+Convenience pushes us to accomplish ever more with what precious little time that we have, and pushes creativity, uniqueness, and craftsmanship to the side.
+Efficiency replaces aesthetic.

 It’s a tribute to the friendship that is the foundation of our excellent marriage that she understood what I meant immediately.
 Granted, she has the advantage of spending most of her time with the aforementioned TBR host, but the idea is a simple one to grasp.